 Work on Your Writing

 Practice writing professional letters, emails, and memos.
 Work on your grammar and typing skills.
 Remember the written communication testlet doesn’t test you on your knowledge.
-It tests you on your ability to communicate information whether or not this information is correct.
+It tests you on your ability to communicate information regarding whether or not this information is correct.

 If you do these four things, you will have no problem getting a score of 75.